Write your message

 Send citation to:

-Fallah Madvari R, Sefidkar R, Raeisi R. Correlation Between Subscales of Mental Workload and Physical and Mental Dimensions of Chronic Fatigue in Small Industries and Related Jobs.
+Fallah Madvari R, Sefidkar R, Raeisi R. Correlation between Subscales of Mental Workload and Physical and Mental Dimensions of Chronic Fatigue in Small Industries and Related Jobs.
 Iran J Ergon 2024; 12 (3) :201-208

 URL: http://journal.iehfs.ir/article-1-1053-en.html